EdbMails EDB Recovery and Migration software

 • Step 9: Finally, mount the database to the Exchange server to restore the mailboxes.

-EdbMails can repair Dirty Shutdown errors in Exchange 2019, 2016, 2013, 2010, 2007, 2003 by fully repairing the EDB file and allowing you to migrate mailboxes to another Exchange server or export the EDB to Outlook PST format.
-Let's take a look at how to use the application to fix the error.
+EdbMails provides an effective solution to resolve Dirty Shutdown errors in Exchange server versions 2019, 2016, 2013, 2010, 2007, and 2003.
+It completely recovers corrupted EDB files and allows you to migrate mailboxes to another Exchange server or export the EDB file to Outlook PST format.
+Let’s go through the steps to fix the Dirty Shutdown issue using EdbMails.

-Select the migration method as 'EDB to PST.
-EDB to Office 365.
-EDB to Exchange'.
+• Select the migration method as ‘EDB to Live Exchange’.

 Select EDB file